GiannfrancoC340/EncourageApp/README.md

 * The user can add a ribbon next to a message to save it as a favorite.
 * The user can see a tab called Favorites to see all their favorite messages.
 * The database will store all generated messages.
+* In the mood tracker screen, the user can type how they feel.
+Users can log in and track how they feel when they receive a message.
+It can be before or after they receive a message.
+* User can type into a large textbox how they feel, and share how the messages have affected them.
+* It will be private for every user.
+* The textbox will be separated by day.

 ### 2. Screen Archetypes